 - For example - To create a policy that will generate violations when packages associated with particular licenses are detected, use the License Name policy type.

-- Provide a name for the policy, and indicate the desired behavior for when the policy is violated.
+- Indicate the desired behavior for when the policy is violated.

 - You can also opt not to fail, which is the default selection.

-- Saving a policy will add it to your Governance list.
+- Saving a policy will add it to your Governance "All policies" list.
 From there, you can always edit or delete the policy.

 - Once a policy is created, SOOS will start to alert you of any policy violations found during subsequent project scans.